Best High chairs 2026: 13 Compared (8 Sources)

 Best for Cleaning: Mockingbird 2-in-1 (~$249) — Check price

-At under $25, the IKEA Antilop remains the simplest high chair to clean — no fabric, no cushion, no crevices.
-It weighs under 8 lb, assembles in 5 minutes with no tools, and the legs detach for storage or travel.
-The raised tray edge prevents spills.
+Wirecutter's longstanding "easier to clean, simpler to use, and less expensive than every other high chair tested" pick.
+No fabric, no cushion, no crevices.
+Weighs under 8 lb, assembles in 5 minutes with no tools, and the legs detach for storage or travel.
+Raised tray edge prevents spills.
 Its main limitation is no footrest and no recline, so it suits babies who can sit unassisted (typically 6+ months).
 Supports up to 33 lb.
-Amazon availability is through third-party sellers at variable markups. [src1, src3, src5]
+Still the unbeatable entry-point.
+IKEA's own price is $24.99 for the chair-with-tray configuration; the Amazon listing has been unavailable since June 2026 and only ever sold through third-party resellers at variable markups, so this link now points at ikea.com — buy direct from IKEA stores or ikea.com. [src1, src3, src4, src5]

-The Munchkin Float snaps together without tools, wipes clean with one swipe, and folds flat in seconds.
-When folded, the tray hooks neatly onto the back, and the whole unit is slim enough to tuck behind a door or beside a fridge.
-Wooden legs give it a modern aesthetic that blends with home decor.
-Its 33 lb weight limit means some larger toddlers will outgrow it sooner. [src5, src6, src7]
+Consumer Reports 2026 test roster pick for compact kitchens.
+Snaps together without tools, wipes clean with one swipe, and folds flat in seconds.
+When folded, the tray hooks onto the back and the whole unit is slim enough to tuck behind a door or beside a fridge.
+Wooden legs blend with modern decor.
+33 lb weight limit means some larger toddlers will outgrow it sooner. [src3, src5, src7]

 Best Portable: Lalo Hook-On Chair (~$90) — Check price